danzou56/ta-toolkit/README.md

 This pip package provides a utility to distribute grading load among TAs using files downloaded from the UMD submit server.
-The pip package also includes `mossum` as a dependency so Moss results are easier to analyze.
+The pip package also includes `mossum` as a dependency so Moss results are easier to analyze (specifically, it will install a personally modified version of `mossum`; you can change this in `setup.py`).

 ## Why is this a pip package?